bronger/jfy/README.rst

 Settings
 --------

-You may influence jfy’s behaviour by settings the environment variable ``JFY_SETTINGS`` to a JSON string, like this:
+You may influence jfy’s behaviour by setting the environment variable ``JFY_SETTINGS`` to a JSON string, like this:

 .. code-block:: sh